Nanbargal

-Nanbargal is a 1991 Indian Tamil-language romance film directed by Shoba Chandrasekhar in her directorial debut and produced by her son Vijay.
+Nanbargal is a 1991 Indian Tamil-language romance film written and directed by Shobha Chandrasekhar in her directorial debut and produced by her son Joseph Vijay.
 It stars Neeraj and Mamta Kulkarni, with Vivek, Dinesh, G. M. Sundar and Shily Kapoor in supporting roles.
 Its songs were composed by Babul Bose, and the score was composed by Sangeetha Rajan.
 The film did well at the box-office and was remade in Hindi as Mera Dil Tere Liye by Shoba's husband S. A. Chandrasekhar.

 Plot

 Vijay, Gopi, Salim, Beeda and Bheema are good friends and classmates.
 Priya, a rich and arrogant girl, has first quarrels with Vijay.
 Vijay first loved her, but she ridicules him and hurts him.
 When his friends try to teach a lesson to Priya, Vijay saves her and they fall in love.
 Priya's father, an influential businessman, is ready to break their relationship.

 Production

 Nanbargal marked the directorial debut of Shoba Chandrasekhar.
-The film was produced by her son Actor Vijay.
+The film was produced by her son Vijay.